TomHarrop/asw-gbs-genome-paper/md/results.md

 **A** Weevil sampling locations.
 We collected Argentine stem weevils from 4 locations in the North Island and 6 locations in the South Island of New Zealand.
 The number of weevils genotyped from each location is show on the map.
-The map was plotted with the ggmap package for ggplot2 [@kahleGgmapSpatialVisualization2013].
 <!-- Cor (Coromandel),
 Rua (Ruakura),
 Tar (Taranaki),